How to Extend Tire Life: Maximize Your Tires’ Mileage.

 • Cross-Pattern Shuffle:

-During a cross-pattern shuffle, it’s crucial to ensure that the directional tires maintain their original rotation direction.
+During a cross-pattern shuffle, it’s important to ensure that the directional tires maintain their original rotation direction.

 For example, if the front-right tire is moving to the rear-left position, it should still rotate in the same direction.